 - 3 c apple cider

 - Club soda

-- Place tall the fruit in a large pitcher.
+- Place all the fruit in a large pitcher.
 Add wine, apple cider, brandy, and orange juice.
-Allow to sit in the refrigerator6-8 hours.
+Allow to sit in the refrigerator 6-8 hours.

 - Pour the sangria into glasses.
 Top with a splash of club soda.